bakeiro/Light-PHP-documentation/src/overview/Installation.md

 # Installation

 - [Download](https://github.com/bakeiro/Light-PHP/releases)
-- Import database.sql
+- Import database.sql (optional, only if you want to see the demo project)
-- Edit `system/config/config_data.php` file to set up the database credentials, and session pass for encryption
+- Edit `config.php` file to set up the database credentials, and session pass for encryption
 - Start web server and database server